aemodular/GRAINS/README.md

 List of Firmwares:
 ==================
 *Grains-ByteBeat-Xfade.zip*
 Two different ByteBeats can be selected and crossfaded.
-Editing of ByteBeats is possible in the .ino-File
+Editing of ByteBeats is possible in the .ino-File.
-For more details concerning usage please see Header-Section of *Grains-ByteBeat-Xfade.ino*
+For more details concerning usage please refer to Header-Section of *Grains-ByteBeat-Xfade.ino*

 ...